Robinlovelace/Creating-maps-in-R/intro-spatial.md

 ```

 Take a look at this output and notice the table format of the data and the column names.
 There are two important symbols at work in the above block of code: the `@` symbol in the first line of code is used to refer to the attribute *slot* of the dataset; the `$` symbol refers to a specific variable (column name) in the attribute *slot* of the dataset, which was identified from the result of running the first line of code.
-If you are using RStudio, test out the autocompletion functionality
+If you are using RStudio, test out the auto-completion functionality
 by hitting `tab` before completing the command - this can save you a lot of time in the long run.

 The `head` function in the first line of the code above simply means "show the first few lines of data", i.e. the head.
 It's default is to output the first 6 rows of the dataset (try simply `head(sport@data)`),
 but we can specify the number of lines with `n = 2` after the comma.
 The second line of the code above calculates the mean value of the variable `Partic_Per` (sports participation per 100 people) for each of the zones in the sport object.
-To explore the sport object further, try typing `nrow(sport)` and record how many zones the dataset contains.You can also try `ncol(sport)`.
+To explore the sport object further, try typing `nrow(sport)` and record how many zones the dataset contains.
+You can also try `ncol(sport)`.

 Now we have seen something of the attribute *slot* of the spatial dataset,
 let us look at sport's *geometry* data, which describes where the polygons are located